Tiatee20/RecipeApp/README.md

  class OpenRecipes:
     def __init__(self, main_win):
-    #list all the recipes
+    List all the recipes

 def breakfastWindow(main_win):
     """Open a new window for breakfast themed recipes."""
-    #Opens the breakfast recipes when run
+    Opens the breakfast recipes when run

  def lunchWindow(main_win):
     """Open a new window for lunch themed recipes."""